On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Proof of Theorem : monotone scheme method

 Since $\underline{v}-\bar{v}-\psi_{c}\leq0$ in $[0,\Delta]\times \mathbb{R}$ and $g(c)>0$, we assert that $t_{n}>\Delta$ for sufficiently large $n$.
 For such $n$, applying Proposition \ref{prop} (i) (twice) we can deduce

 Since $h_{1}\leq h_{2}$ in $(\Delta,T]\times \mathbb{R}$, this yields that $c-\delta_{n}\Delta^{-1}\leq0$.
 By letting $n\rightarrow \infty$, we obtain $c\leq0$, which is a contradiction. \end{proof}

-\section{Convergence rate of the monotone approximation scheme}
+\subsection{Convergence rate of the monotone approximation scheme}

-The convergence of the approximate solution $u_{\Delta}$ to the viscosity solution $u$ follows from an easy nonlocal extension of the Barles-Souganidis half-relaxed limits method \cite{BS1991}, where they show that any monotone, stable and consistent scheme converges provided that there exists a comparison principle for the limiting equation.
-In this section, we shall give precise error bounds for the monotone approximation scheme.
+In this subsection, we shall prove the convergence rate of the monotone approximation scheme $u_{\Delta}$ in Theorem \ref{main theorem 2}.
+The convergence of the approximate solution $u_{\Delta}$ to the viscosity solution $u$ follows from a nonlocal extension of the Barles-Souganidis half-relaxed limits method \cite{BS1991}.

 We start from the first time interval $[0,\Delta]\times \mathbb{R}$.

 \begin{lemma} Suppose that $\phi \in C_{b,Lip}(\mathbb{R})$.
 Then, for $(t,x)\in \lbrack0,\Delta]\times \mathbb{R}$,

 where $C_{\phi}$ is the Lipschitz constant of $\phi$, $M_{\xi}^{1} :=\mathbb{\tilde{E}}[|\xi|]$ and $M_{X}^{1}:=\mathbb{\hat{E}}[|X_{1}|]$. \end{lemma}